Kobesterzz/odin-recipes/README.md

-Making an application for recipes. like a cook book with pictures i will have to use html and css to create this
+Making an application for recipes. like a cook book with pictures I will have to use html and css to create this